uodatascience/Intro_to_R/0201_Objects.md

     ## [1] 0

 Or using `names`, which we'll cover in more detail in 2.2.
+In short, the `$` operator allows us to index by an object's `names`. see `?Extract` for more information.

     names(df)